What are the types of characters screenwriters can use to mold within their own cinematic stories?

-Many writers don’t know, and the truth is, even writers that do walk a very fine line between the two as they develop characters for their stories.
+Many writers don't know the difference between a Archetypes and Stock Characters, and the truth is, even writers that do walk a very fine line between the two as they develop characters for their stories.

 Here are three definitions of terms that all writers need to know when developing characters, whether they are main, supporting, or minor.

 Archetype (n): a very typical example of a certain person or thing; types that fit fundamental human motifs.